-Whether you’re making a meat, fish or vegetable stew, a tagine is the perfect stew pot.
-Although the tagine is native to North Africa, it is also perfect for preparing stews from all over the world.
+Whether you’re making meat, fish or vegetable stew, a tagine is the perfect stew pot.
+Although the tagine is native to North Africa, it is also perfect for preparing stews from all over the world - not just Moroccan food.
 Some less experienced chefs can sometimes be hesitant to try using a tagine, however, it is actually incredibly simple to use.
-So keep reading to get inspired by the endless culinary possibilities of a tagine!
+So keep reading to get inspired by the endless culinary possibilities of a Moroccan tagine!

 A tagine is made up of a base dish and a conical lid.
 In some cases, the tagine lid is spherical.
 Whether spherical or conical, a tagine lid is essential when cooking with a tagine.
-Stewing produces steam, which condenses on the lid of the tagine and then drips back into the dish, retaining its flavour and moisture.
-The name tagine refers both to the stew pot itself and the stew it is used to prepare, which can cause some confusion.
-The tagine originates in Berber culture, but it is now predominantly recognized as a Moroccan dish.
+Stewing produces steam, which condenses on the stoneware lid of the tagine and then drips back into the dish, retaining its flavour and moisture.
+These cool water droplets give the dish its unique taste!
+The tagine can be used in all heat sources (including oven and induction hobs!), but should not be placed on the BBQ.

 Are you looking for an authentic-looking glazed stew pot?
 Then an Emile Henry tagine is your best bet.
-This tagine is far simpler to use than the traditional tagines, making it ideal for newcomers to the tagine world.
+This tagine is far simpler to use than traditional tagines, making it ideal for newcomers to the tagine world.
 Because no pretreatment is required, the Emile Henry tagine can be used right away.
 However, it's a good idea to heat the tagine ahead of time to avoid it cracking!
 An Emile Henry tagine is also available in a range of colours and sizes, so every amateur cook is sure to find their perfect Emile Henry tagine in our range.

 You can order your very own tagine online at Cookinglife!
 We have the highest-quality tagines, ranging in size, colour and style.
 This means you’ll be able to find the perfect tagine to match your unique taste and kitchen design in our wide selection of cookware.
 As well as an inspiring range of tagines, we offer fast delivery.
 That means you can start experimenting with Middle Eastern cuisine in no time!
 Looking for something a bit simpler for the time being, or would just prefer to stick to what you know?
 You can also find a wide range of high-quality casseroles for stewing too